jennybc/happy-git-with-r/80_shell.Rmd

 In Command Prompt, `echo %comspec%` gives `C:\WINDOWS\system32\cmd.exe`.

+If you get an error message such as `'pwd' is not recognized as an internal or external command, operable program or batch file.` from any of the previous commands, that suggests you have somehow launched into `cmd.exe`.

 #### Power Shell

 Another Windows shell, more modern than the command prompt.
 Also probably not what you want.
 It looks something like this: